 BERLIN.
-October 20, 2020 For this edition of The Shared Journey, we sat down with Joschi Jennermann, COO of Berlin-based WeShare, Volkswagen’s 100% electric fleet.
-WeShare, composed of over 1,500 e-Golfs, recently announced the launch of their new subscription service WeDrive.
-Together, we discussed the challenges and opportunities facing mobility, the impact of Covid-19 on fleet management, and the importance of adding more use cases to complete your mobility offer.
+October 20, 2020 For this edition of The Shared Journey, we sat down with Joschi Jennermann, COO of Berlin-based WeShare, Volkswagen’s 100% electric carsharing in Berlin.
+WeShare, composed of over 1,500 e Golfs, recently announced the launch of their new subscription service WeDrive.
+Together, we discussed the challenges and opportunities facing mobility, the impact of the pandemic on fleet management, and the importance of adding more use cases to enhance your mobility offer.

 Joschi, could you introduce yourself, your role at UMI/WeShare?

-My name is Joschi and I am the COO of WeShare, Volkswagen’s shared car service currently operating in Berlin, Germany.
-The last two years have been quite exciting: pitching the concept, first prototyping & testing, setting up the company, developing the service, and now seeing the service live and running since summer 2019.
+My name is Joschi and I am the COO of WeShare, Volkswagen’s carsharing in Berlin, Germany.
+The last two years have been quite exciting as we have seen our concept come to life.
+We are now seeing the service up and running since the summer of 2019.
 I am very proud that today we are close to 100k customers that saved more than 1.700kg CO2 emissions by using our service.

 What brought you to work in the mobility industry?

 In my early career, I was working for companies where I haven’t really had any emotional touchpoint to their products.
 As a result, my work was not as enjoyable.
 However, when I started to work at Volkswagen, it was the opposite!
 Even though I wasn’t a “car guy,” I enjoyed working in mobility because everyone interacts with “mobility” every day.